1954 Australian federal election

 The 1954 Australian federal election were held in Australia on 29 May 1954.
 All 121 seats in the House of Representatives were up for election, but no Senate election took place.
 The incumbent Liberal–Country coalition led by Prime Minister Robert Menzies defeated the opposition Labor Party led by H. V. Evatt, despite losing the two-party preferred vote.
 Although the ALP won the two-party preferred vote, six Coalition seats were uncontested compared to one ALP seat.
 The Psephos blog makes clear that if all seats had been contested, the Coalition would have recorded a higher primary vote than the ALP and possibly also a higher two-party preferred vote.

 This was the first federal election that future Prime Minister Gough Whitlam contested as a member of parliament, having entered parliament at the 1952 Werriwa by-election.

-Though they did not win government, this election was the last time that the Labor party would achieve more than 50% of the primary vote. the only other time this happened was in 1914.
+Though they did not win government, this election was the last time that the Labor party would achieve more than 50% of the primary vote.
+The only other time this happened was in 1914.

+This was the first federal election to be held under the reign of Elizabeth II as Queen of Australia just two years after she succeeded her father.